Edirom/Edirom-Online/README.md

 git clone https://github.com/Edirom/Edirom-Online.git .
 ```

-* If you do not use Git, it is possible to download a zip or tar archive from the [Releases](https://github.com/Edirom/Edirom-Online/releases), unzip the archive, and  then navigate into it.
+&ast; If you do not use Git, it is possible to download a zip or tar archive from the [Releases](https://github.com/Edirom/Edirom-Online/releases), unzip the archive, and  then navigate into it.

 **Step 2 (optional)**: Specify the Edirom Online version (for developers).